Drawing Planar Graphs with Few Geometric Primitives: Planar 3-trees with few segments on the grid

-\paragraph{The Algorithm.} The algorithm starts with placing~$v_1$ at~$(0,0)$, $v_2$ at~$(2,0)$, and~$v_3$ at~$(1,1)$.
+\paragraph{The algorithm.} The algorithm starts with placing~$v_1$ at~$(0,0)$, $v_2$ at~$(2,0)$, and~$v_3$ at~$(1,1)$.
 Obviously, all invariants~\ref{inv-chain}--\ref{inv-area} hold.
 In step~$k>3$, the algorithm proceeds in two steps.
 Recall that~$v_k$ is a neighbor of all vertices on the contour between~$v_l=\parent_1(k)$ and~$v_r=\parent_2(k)$.

-In the first step, the \emph{insertion step},~$v_k$ is placed in the same column as~$v_r$.
-We distinguish between three cases to obtain the $y$-coordinate of~$v_k$; see Fig.~\ref{fig:opinsert}. \begin{enumerate*}[label=(\roman*)] \item If no incoming 1-edge of~$v_l$ has been drawn yet, then we draw the edge~$(v_l,v_k)$ with slope~$\outl_1(l)$; \item If~$v_l$ already has an incoming 1-edge and~$v_l$ and~$v_r$ are the only neighbors of~$v_k$ in the current drawing, then we draw the edge~$(v_l,v_k)$ with slope $\inl(l)+1$; \item Otherwise, we draw the edge~$(v_l,v_k)$ with slope~$\eta_{k-1}+1$. \end{enumerate*} Note that this does not maintain invariant~\ref{inv-chain}.
+\subparagraph{Step 1: Insertion.} In the insertion step,~$v_k$ is placed with the same $x$-coordinate as~$v_r$.
+We distinguish between three cases to obtain the $y$-coordinate of~$v_k$; see Fig.~\ref{fig:opinsert} for an illustration. \begin{enumerate}[label=(\roman*)] \item If no incoming 1-edge of~$v_l$ has been drawn yet, then we draw the edge~$(v_l,v_k)$ with slope~$\outl_1(l)$. \item If~$v_l$ already has an incoming 1-edge and~$v_l$ and~$v_r$ are the only neighbors of~$v_k$ in the current drawing, then we draw the edge~$(v_l,v_k)$ with slope $\inl(l)+1$. \item Otherwise, we draw the edge~$(v_l,v_k)$ with slope~$\eta_{k-1}+1$. \end{enumerate} Note that this does not maintain invariant~\ref{inv-chain}.

-In the second step of the algorithm, the \emph{shifting step}, the vertices between~$v_r$ and~$v_2$ on the contour~$C_k$ have to be shifted to the right without increasing the number of segments~$s_k$ used to draw~$T_1$.
-To this end, we iteratively extend the outgoing 1-edge of these vertices, starting with~$v_r$, to increase their $x$-coordinates all by~$1$; see Fig.~\ref{fig:opinsert}b.
+\subparagraph{Step 2: Shifting.} In the shifting step, the vertices between~$v_r$ and~$v_2$ on the contour~$C_k$ have to be shifted to the right without increasing the number of segments~$s_k$ used to draw~$T_1$.
+To this end, we iteratively extend the outgoing 1-edge of these vertices, starting with~$v_r$, to increase their $x$-coordinates all by~$1$; see Fig.~\ref{fig:opdiagshift}.
 This procedure places the vertices on the grid since the slopes of the extended edges are all integer by invariant~\ref{inv-segments}.

-\begin{theorem} Every planar 3-tree admits a straight-line drawing that uses at most $(8n-17)/3$ segments on an $O(n)\times O(n^2)$ grid. \end{theorem} \begin{proof} It remains to show that, after each step~$k>3$, all invariants~\ref{inv-chain}--\ref{inv-area} hold.
+In the following, we will show that every planar 3-tree admits a straight-line drawing that uses at most $(8n-17)/3$ segments on an $O(n)\times O(n^2)$ grid, and that this drawing can be computed in $O(n^2)$ time.
+We have to show that, after each step~$k>3$, all invariants~\ref{inv-chain}--\ref{inv-area} hold.
 We denote by $x(v)$ the $x$-coordinate of the vertex~$v$, and similarly, by $y(v)$ the $y$-coordinate of~$v$.